IQSS/dataverse/scripts/database/README_upgrade_across_versions.txt

 The script will attempt to validate the values you supply.
-It will alert you if the version tags you provided do not correspond to valid Dataverse releases; or if it fails to connect to the PostgresQL database with the credentials you entered.
+It will alert you if the version tags you provided do not correspond to valid Dataverse releases; or if it fails to connect to the PostgreSQL database with the credentials you entered.
 It will exit with an error message if any of the database scripts fail to run.